OluwmayowaF/twitter-clone-api/README.md

   - Reply
    - Only logged in users auth authorized by the auth middleware are allowed to access this route to reply to a tweet.
 The tweet Id is passed as a paramater when replying to a tweet

+  - Search
+    - Logged in users can search for tweets, users, or replies using this route.

    - Followers
     -  Only logged in users auth authorized by the auth middleware are allowed to access this route to follow a user and follow users back.
+    - Followers and following are used to filter a users timeline to tweets from this group

 ## Running the tests